danomwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #  Shell, I/O Redirections and filters
 ## Learning to write commands that do the following:
-1. Prints 'Hello World'
+0. Prints 'Hello World'
-2. Displays a confused smiley
+1. Displays a confused smiley
-3. Displays contents of a file
+2. Displays contents of a file
+3. Display the content two files